TopEFT/GridpackGeneration/mcvalidation/README.md

 2. Make nanoGEN samples using `scan.py` (**NOTE**: since this GridpackGeneration repo is so large, it's easier to just manually download this one script on the server you'll submit from)
 ### TopEFT repo
 3. Make jsons for TopEFT to process using `make_jsons.py` (**NOTE**: this can be slow, so you can also make the jsons by hand, just be sure to use the correct cross setion and upate the `nSumOfWeights` field with the results from the sow processor, the `nEvents` and `nGenEvents` fields are not used and can be set to 0.)
+4. When making mulitple starting points, make sure they can consistently reweight to eachother using `validate_eft_wc.py` `python validate_eft_wc.py --proc $proc  --tag Run3Dim6TopWithTOP22006AxisScan --wc-tag 7pts_500 --wc ctp`
-4. Draw the quadratic parameterization curves and extract staring points, example
+5. Draw the quadratic parameterization curves and extract staring points, example
 ```
 python quad_curves.py /scratch365/byates2/wc_validation/1D/2022_tWZll_4f_StPt6_1M_run0.pkl.gz --json ../../input_samples/sample_jsons/signal_samples/private_UL/2022_tWZll_4f_StPt6_1M_run0.json --dout 2022_tWZll_4f --scale 1.1
 ```
 It's best to try multiple starting points, e.g. `--scale 1.1`, `--scale 1.3`, `--scale 1.5` will return the WC value where yield is scaled by 10, 30, or 50% of the SM.

-5. Process the files, example on glados using `futures` (only use `futures` if the files are small since this runs locally and uses up resources)
+6. Process the files, example on glados using `futures` (only use `futures` if the files are small since this runs locally and uses up resources)
 ```
 python run_gen_analysis.py ../../input_samples/sample_jsons/signal_samples/private_UL/2022_tWZll_4f_StPt6_1M_run0.json -o 2022_tWZll_4f_StPt6_1M_run0 -p /scratch365/byates2/wc_validation/ -x futures -r file:///cms/cephfs/data/
 ```
-6. The `comp_norm.py` script allows you to plot your samples vs another, example
+7. The `comp_norm.py` script allows you to plot your samples vs another, example
 ```
 python comp_norm.py /scratch365/byates2/wc_validation/2022_tWZll_4f_StPt6_1M_run0.pkl.gz histos/2022_TWZToLL_Wlep_central.pkl.gz ../../input_samples/sample_jsons/signal_samples/private_UL/2022_tWZ_noDecay_1j_Mll30_StPt4_1M_xQcut5_run0.json
 ```